rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/522_trigger-and-rollback-builds.md

 {{% /notice %}}

-You may also view details such as the git repository URL where the source code is hosted, the latest commit SHA number, the commit message and the commit owner’s name by clicking **View details/logs** in the **Build history** tab of the build.
+You may also view details such as the git repository URL where the source code is hosted, the latest commit SHA number, the commit message, the commit owner’s name, trigger/tag name of the build by clicking **View details/logs** in the **Build history** tab of the build.

 ![View details or logs](/images/core-concepts/builds/trigger-rollback-view-deails.png?classes=border,shadow&width=50pc)

 You may also **Rollback** to a previous build generation number if there is any, irrespective of the previous build status.
 Rollbacking to a previous build does not restart the build process.
 Instead, on using the build in next deployment it would run the corresponding docker image that was generated for that build generation.

 The **Current build generation** number (Gen) is shown below the build ID.